BesoraMaria/NEST/README.md

 ## Development

-This progect has been developed by Dr. M Besora at the URV with the help of Dr. JI Mujika and G.D.
+The NEST App has been developed by Dr. M Besora at the URV with the help of Dr. JI Mujika and G.D.
 Nunez.

-## Citation
+## Citing NEST

+G. Zuccarello, L.J.
+Nannini, A. Arroyo-Bondía, N. Fincias, I. Arranz, A.H.
+Pérez-Jimeno, M. Peeters, I. Martín-Torres, A. Sadurní, V. García, Y. Wang, M.S.
+Kirillova, M. Montesinos-Magraner, U. Caniparoli, G.D.
+Núñez, F. Maseras, M. Besora, I. Escofet, A.M.
+Echavarren.
+Enantioselective Catalysis with Pyrrolidinyl Gold(I) Complexes: DFT and NEST Analysis of the Chiral Binding Pocket.
+To be published